 Encouraging entrepreneurship in Africa

 The Micro Distribution Centres are fully owned by local entrepreneurs in Africa.
-They’re not run or managed by Coca-Cola; the MDCs own their franchises and work with our bottlers.
+They’re not run or managed by The Coca-Cola Company; the MDCs own their franchises and work with our bottlers.

 Meet two women running successful Coca-Cola depots in Tanzania